grewal16/study_notion/README.md

 Architecture Summary:
 Study Notion is a classic client-server application.
 The backend, built with Node.js and Express.js, follows a layered architecture (Routes -> Controllers -> Models) to provide a robust REST API.
 The frontend is a responsive single-page application (SPA) built with React.js, which consumes this API to deliver a seamless user experience.

-📊 Architecture & Database Schema
+## 📊 Architecture & Database Schema
-Code snippet

 ` ```mermaid `

 erDiagram
     USER {
         string firstName